 Leadership in research, education and outreach that transfers results to the market

-The SCCER BIOSWEET aims at providing solutions to problems arising from the energy transition.
-In order to do so, the best partners along the innovation chain are involved and the potentially most effective ideas along the whole technology readiness level scale are promoted.
-Another crucial investment of the SCCER BIOSWEETT is the development of capacity at higher education institutions.
+The SCCER BIOSWEET aims to provide solutions to problems arising from the energy transition.
+In order to do this, the best partners along the innovation chain are involved and the potentially most effective ideas along the whole technology readiness level scale are promoted.
+Another crucial investment of the SCCER BIOSWEET is the development of capacity at higher education institutions.

 Double Switzerland’s energy consumption from biomass

 The SCCER BIOSWEET is a national network of 16 Partners from 10 Academic Institutions which are eligible for SCCER funding and more than 30 Cooperation Partners from public and private sector organizations.
 It is under the governance of the SCCER BIOSWEET Board, which is formed by the Head, the Deputy Head, and representatives from the Academic Research Partners and Cooperation Partners.
 The Board works closely with the Managing Office, located at the Paul Scherrer Institute, to take executive decisions and to provide overall coordination.
-The Commission for Technology and Innovation (CTI) instated two controlling bodies, a Steering Committee and an Evaluation Panel, to support and evaluate SCCER on an ongoing basis and to ensure that the Federal mandate is fulfilled.
+The Suisse Innovation Agency (Innosuisse) instated two controlling bodies, a Steering Committee and an Evaluation Panel, to support and evaluate SCCER on an ongoing basis and to ensure that the Federal mandate is fulfilled.